 If you find that you are genuinely concerned about the pain you may experience from your period during your holiday then you could consider trying a prescription of Norethisterone, tablets to stop periods.

 This medication, which you must start to take three days before jetting off, contains progesterone which causes the lining of the womb to be sustained until you stop taking the pills.
 This means that your period will not begin until the additional progesterone has left your body, and you can use it for anywhere up to 17 days.

 This kind of period control management could be the difference between you feeling uncomfortable and stressed out on your holiday and coming home feeling worse than when you left, and being able to let go and enjoy yourself.

-To discuss trying Norethisterone before your next holiday, or to address any other pre-travel concerns about your period, contact the specialists at Click Pharmacy who can help answer any questions you may have and give you the best advice on what to take to ease your pain.
+To discuss trying Norethisterone before your next holiday, or to address any other pre-travel concerns about your period, ask your pharmacist who can help answer any questions you may have and give you the best advice on what to take to ease your pain.

 If your tween or teen suffers from painful periods you will need to consult a GP for advice.